How To Remove Someone from a Text Message Group on the iPhone

 - Select Remove when the pop-up appears.

 This immediately removes that individual from your message group.
 If you don’t have the option to ‘Remove,’ you’ll have to start a new thread without the unwanted contact.
-The chat history will remain on your phone, but they won’t receive any new ones as long as you send your texts in the new group and not the old one.
+The chat history will remain on your phone, but they won’t receive any new ones as long as you send your texts to the new group and not the old one.

 Removing Yourself From a Group iMessage

 There is an option to remove yourself from an iMessage group, assuming the above-listed criteria are met.
 If someone adds you to a group that you don’t want to be in, follow these steps:

 - Open the group iMessage just as before and click on the small ‘i’ under the profile pictures.

 - Scroll down the information page and tap on ‘Leave this conversation.’